nicolaschotard/stackyter/README.rst

 to a CentOS7 machine on CC-IN2P3, use cca7 instead of ccage (default value of this script).

-Version 2 (2.7) and 3 (>3.4) are available for almost all weeklies, with following nomencalture:
+Version 2 (2.7) and 3 (>3.4) are available for almost all weeklies,
+with the following nomencalture:

 - for weeklies < `w_2017_27`:
   - Python 2 -> `w_2017_??`